QuiltMC/rfcs/structure/0062-quilt-community-collab.md

 While an administrator may also be a moderator, many administrators do not engage in moderation -- for the purposes of this document, it's important to make a distinction here; mentions of community administrators below will refer to administrators who do not moderate, and mentions of community moderators will include administrators that also handle moderation

+## Other definitions

+* A **Program member** is anyone that's taking part in the Quilt Community Collab program --- specifically anyone with the Individual Collaborator, Collaborator or Manager role.

 # Explanation

 The Quilt Community Collab Program (henceforth, "the Program") largely exists as a private Discord server, wherein representatives from participating Minecraft-related communities exchange information and coordinate on issues of moderation, alongside individual contributors that don't represent specific communities.